Lifton Community Primary School

 - Provision of table top writing packs, in KS1 classes and elsewhere as required, containing finger spacers, phonics sound mats and high frequency word lists.

-- Additional individual and small group reading support (X-code), delivered daily by a specifically trained learning support teacher.
+- Additional individual and small group reading support, delivered by TAs.

-- Targeted literacy support strategies devised by the educational psychologist and implemented by the class teacher, SENCO or learning support teacher as appropriate.
+- Targeted literacy support strategies devised by the educational psychologist and implemented by the class teacher, SENDCO or TA as appropriate.

 - Handwriting development programme, implemented throughout the school as and where required.

-- Spelling programmes, such as Nessy, implemented throughout the school as and where required.
+- Spelling programmes, such as Spelladrome, implemented throughout the school as and where required.

 Strategies to support/develop Maths: